 It includes almost every feature found in those competing frameworks:

 - Dependency parsing

 - Rule-based match operations

 - Word vectors

-The biggest advantage over the other NLP tools is its API.
-SpaCy got all functions combined at once, so you don’t need to select modules on your own.
+The most significant advantage over the other NLP tools is its API.
+SpaCy combines all functions at once, so you don’t need to select modules alone.

 However, there is also a big downside to this tool.
 It supports the smallest number of languages.
 But this should improve as its popularity increases.

 import spacy nlp = spacy.load("en_core_web_sm") doc = nlp("ML2Grow is a fast growing startup located in Ghent") for ent in doc.ents: print(ent.text, ent.label_) # ----- Expected output ----- ML2Grow ORG Ghent GPE ORG: Companies, agencies, institutions GPE: Geopolitical entity, i.e. countries, cities, states.